IBM Cloud Docs

 VMware Shared overview

-Starting on 28 March 2024, VMware Shared will no longer be available for new deployments.
-Existing instances will continue to be supported until 15 January 2025.
-Ensure that you migrate all your VMware Shared resources to IBM Cloud® for VMware as a Service by 15 January 2025.
+VMware Shared is no longer available for new deployments.
+Existing instances are supported until 15 January 2025.
+Ensure that you migrate all your VMware Shared resources to IBM Cloud® for VMware Cloud Foundation as a Service by 15 January 2025.
 For more information, see End of Support for VMware Shared deployments.

 The IBM Cloud® for VMware Solutions Shared offering provides standardized and customizable deployment choices of VMware® virtual data center environments.
 With VMware Shared virtual data centers, you can quickly and seamlessly migrate or deploy VMware workloads to the cloud, on IBM-hosted VMware infrastructure.
 IBM provides a self-service on-demand VMware cloud computing platform with VMware Cloud Director running on IBM Cloud.
 This Infrastructure as a Service (IaaS) on-demand offering provides the option to use specific virtual CPU (vCPU), storage, vRAM, Network, and IP, as needed.